kubernetes/community/generator/README.md

 # SIG Doc builder

-This folder contains scripts to automatically generate documentation about the different Special Interest Groups (SIGs) of Kubernetes.
+This folder contains scripts to automatically generate documentation about the different Special Interest Groups (SIGs) and Working Groups (WGs)of Kubernetes.
 The authoritative source for SIG information is the [`sigs.yaml`](/sigs.yaml) file in the project root.
 All updates must be done there.

 The schema for this file should be self explanatory.
-However, if you need to see all the options check out the generator code in `app.go`.
+However, if you need to see all the options, check out the generator code in `app.go`.

 The documentation follows a template and uses the values from [`sigs.yaml`](/sigs.yaml):